Cov-ComSec/CUEHack/Ben/Writup.md

 So that's a bit of a fucker,  why isnt that working...
 Python version and damn Debian...

-As python is blocked..

-Whic python (d2hpY2ggcHl0aG9u) gives me nothing
+Which python (d2hpY2ggcHl0aG9u) gives me nothing

 Python3 does exist